sergeykhbr/riscv_vhdl/README.md

 - _bootimage.dump_  - disassembled file for the verification.
 - *_bootimage.hex_* - HEX-file for the Boot ROM intialization.

-Specify the correct path to file *_bootimage.hex_* in SOC configuraiton file for this open file *rocket_soc/work/config_common.vhd* and set the correct value to *_CFG_SIM_BOOTROM_HEX_* constant.
+You can also check *bootimage.hex* and memory dump for consistence:

+    #riscv dump 0 8192 dump.hex hex

-I hope your are also here and run your firmware on RISC-V system.
+I hope your also have run firmware on RISC-V system successfully.

+My usual FPGA setup is ML605 board and debugger that is running on Windows 7 from Visual Studio project, so other target configurations (linux + KC705) could contain errors that are fixing with a small delay.
+Let me know if see one.

 ## Doxygen project documentation